Child Abuse and Neglect Reporting Act (CANRA)

 A DCFS Employee Observes or Suspects Child Abuse

-All requests for child protective services on new or existing cases must be directed to the Child Protection Hotline (CPH) for initial assessment for initial assessment.
+All requests for child protective services on new or existing cases must be directed to the CPH for initial assessment for initial assessment.
 Requests may be made by telephone or in-person.

 DCFS Employee Responsibilities